Hans-Bananendans/Astrodynamics-Companion/Pages - Relative satellite motion/The Clohessy-Wiltshire equations.md

 ![[cw_problem2.png]]

 Indeed, this is what many sci-fi movies will have you believe.
+Just stick your thruster in the opposite direction, and you'll end up at the spacecraft.
 But the crew of the chaser are in for a nasty surprise: In reality, this is **NOT** what will happen after they perform their thruster burn.
 Instead, what will happen is something like this:

 ![[cw_problem3.png]]